hs950559/coryrylan.com/_posts/2017-02-23-angular-ng-if-and-ng-else-for-async-data-binding.md

 user Object without having to use the `async` pipe over and over.

 The last statement `else loading` tells Angular if the condition is not met to show the loading template.
-The loading template is denoted using the `template` tag with a `#loading` template reference name.
+The loading template is denoted using the `ng-template` tag with a `#loading` template reference name.

 <pre class="language-html">